 Ethno-botanical study on the traditional healers in Pachamalai hills of Eastern Ghats, Tamilnadu, South India

 M. Johnson Gritto, V. Nandagopalan, A. Doss.
 Ethno-botanical study on the traditional healers in Pachamalai hills of Eastern Ghats, Tamilnadu, South India.
+Journal of Medicinal Plants Studies.
 2015; 3(2): 80-85.